 Like its unicorn cousin and culinary counterparts, JustSwap makes it simple to swap tokens.
 However, unlike the other applications, JustSwap isn't as feature-heavy.
 Since the protocol is new, it doesn't have the staking or rewards features as some of the other decentralized applications have.
 JustSwap is still the main exchange you can use your TRC-20 tokens, which for some people is a convenient option.
 The TRON blockchain, for now, is faster and cheaper than the Ethereum blockchain, making trades a lot more convenient for many.

-So if you have a bunch of coins on the TRC-20 network or just want to see what it’s like trading on a platform that isn’t Ethereum-based, JustSwap could have what you’re looking for.
+So if you have a bunch of coins on the TRC-20 network or just want to see what it is like trading on a platform that isn't Ethereum-based, JustSwap could have what you're looking for.

 Bisq prides itself in being a decentralized autonomous organization (DAO).
 A decentralized autonomous organization runs on computerized rules.
-Those rules are not run by a company with a board of directors or a nonprofit, as even nonprofits are a centralized entity.
-Bisq is only a software and the rules are governed by software.
+Those rules are not run by a company with a board of directors or a nonprofit, as even nonprofits are centralized entities.
+Bisq is only software, and the rules are governed by software.

 If you have a specific token that you are looking for and want to see which decentralized exchange is giving the best offer, Open Ocean could be your platform of choice.
 If you're looking for a pure decentralized exchange, however, OpenOcean aggregating centralized exchanges might not sit well with you.

 1inch is the other DEX aggregator on this list.
 The DEX uses liquidity protocols that facilitate trade and bases its protocol on algorithms.
 If you're worried that an Oasis coin might have a lower price than a Uniswap one, you can ease your worry with a DEX aggregator like 1inch.
 The platform also operates on the Ethereum and Binance Smart Chain, allowing diversification in your trading options.